|Mary Westfall-Holbrook, PE||Chief District Engineer||Administrative Section|

 Sam's branch is involved in the areas of planning, right of way, utilities, environmental analysis, and design.
 All projects begin in the Project Development Area.
 If you have questions about whether or not a project is in the State Highway Plan, you can access the plan yourself from the link on District 12's website or you may call Sam's office.
 If you need information about the status of a project that has not yet gone to construction, this is the office to contact.

-Mary's office is responsible for construction and maintenance in Pike, Knott, and Letcher counties.
+Paxton's office is responsible for construction and maintenance in Pike, Knott, and Letcher counties.
 The Section Offices in this Branch include those in Whitesburg and Pikeville.
 The maintenance facilities includes in this Branch are located at Shelbiana, Canada, Phelps (Pike County), Mayking (Letcher County), and in Hindman (Knott County).
-You may contact Mary's office for information about any project under construction in Knott, Letcher, or Pike counties.
-You may also contact her office if you have concerns about maintenance issues in any of these counties.
+You may contact Paxton's office for information about any project under construction in Knott, Letcher, or Pike counties.
+You may also contact his office if you have concerns about maintenance issues in any of these counties.

 |Darold Slone, PE||Branch Manager||Project Delivery & Preservation II|